WillyGC09/Fireus/README.md

 # Fireus Games Webpage
 https://willygc09.github.io/Fireus/index.html
-help needed for our project
+Help needed for our project.
+Join our discord to collaborate.